 Pros of stainless steel:

 Stainless steel is pretty resistant to scratches, dings, and corrosion.
 Most stainless steel pots and pans can go into the dishwasher.
-When properly cared for, it will last you years!
+When properly cared for, it will last you for years!

-You’ll still need to use a little bit of oil, but high-quality stainless steel cleans easily.
+You’ll still need to use a little bit of oil, but high-quality stainless steel generally cleans easily.

 Cons of stainless steel:

 High-quality stainless steel cookware is an investment that can reach almost $1k.
-You can choose mid-range sets for a few hundred dollars, and also go for more affordable options if you’re on a budget–just keep in mind that you get what you pay for, and high-quality stainless steel will be safer and more durable.
+You can choose mid-range sets for a few hundred dollars–just keep in mind that you get what you pay for, and high-quality stainless steel will be safer and more durable.

-Similar to aluminum cookware, stainless steel cookware poses a risk of leaching.
+Similar to aluminum cookware, lower quality stainless steel cookware poses a risk of leaching.
 While stainless steel isn’t treated with a chemical coating, it is comprised of an alloy containing nickel and chromium.
 Nickel isn’t necessary for the body, while chromium is only needed in trace amounts from food.
 When you’re cooking acidic foods such as tomato sauce, leaching can be a concern.

 4. Nonstick Cookware

 Nonstick cookware is any form of cookware coated with a non-stick surface, rendering it slippery and mess-free.
 Commonly, non-stick cookware is coated with PTFE (Polytetrafluoroethylene, often referred to as Teflon) or silicon.

 PFOA (perfluorooctanoic acid), which was introduced in food manufacturing in the 1940s, is no longer used in non-stick cookware due to health concerns.
 Here’s some pros and cons of non-stick cookware so you can make the best decision for yourself.